Travel startups cry foul over what Google’s doing with their data – TechCrunch

 But so far, on travel, the Commission has been keeping its powder dry.

 Yet for around a decade the tech giant has been building out products that directly compete for travel bookings in growth areas like flight search.
-More recently it’s added hotels, vacation rentals and experiences — bringing its search tool into direct competition with an increasing range of third party booking platforms which, at least in Europe, have no choice but to advertise on Google’s platform to drive customer acquisition.
+More recently it’s added hotels, vacation rentals and experiences — bringing its search tool into direct competition with an increasing range of third-party booking platforms which, at least in Europe, have no choice but to advertise on Google’s platform to drive customer acquisition.

-Google beat out a consortium of rivals for ITA, including Microsoft, Kayak, Expedia, and Travelport, who relied upon its data to power their own travel products — and had wanted to prevent Google getting its hands on the data.
+Google beat out a consortium of rivals for ITA, including Microsoft, Kayak, Expedia and Travelport, which relied on its data to power their own travel products — and had wanted to prevent Google getting its hands on the data.

-This is what Google is aiming to do by building out ad units that cater to travellers’ searches by offering flights, vacation rentals and trip experiences, searchable without needing to leave Google’s platform.
+This is what Google is aiming to do by building out ad units that cater to travelers’ searches by offering flights, vacation rentals and trip experiences, searchable without needing to leave Google’s platform.

 Google defends this type of expansion by saying it’s just making life easier for the user by putting sought for information even closer to their search query.
 But competitors contend the choices it’s making are far more insidious.
 Simply put, they’re better for Google’s bottom line — and will ultimately result in less choice and innovation for consumers — is the core argument.
-The key contention is Google is only able to do this because it wields vast monopoly power in search which gives it unfair access to travel rivals’ content and data.
+The key contention is Google is only able to do this because it wields vast monopoly power in search, which gives it unfair access to travel rivals’ content and data.

 It’s certainly notable that Alphabet hasn’t felt the need to shell out to acquire any of the major travel booking platforms since its ITA acquisition.
-Instead its market might allows it to repackage and monetize rival travel platforms’ data via an expanding array of its own vertical travel search products.
+Instead, its market might allow it to repackage and monetize rival travel platforms’ data via an expanding array of its own vertical travel search products.

 One of the German consortia of travel startups with a major beef against Google is Berlin-based HomeToGo.
 The vacation rentals platform confirmed to TechCrunch it has filed an antitrust complaint against the company with the European Commission.

-It told us it’s watched with alarm as Google introduced a new ad unit in search results which promotes a vacation rental search and booking experience — displaying property thumbnails, alongside locations and prices plotted on a map — right from insight Google’s platform.
+It told us it’s watched with alarm as Google introduced a new ad unit in search results which promotes a vacation rental search and booking experience — displaying property thumbnails, alongside locations and prices plotted on a map — right from inside Google’s platform.

 Discussing the complaint, HomeToGo CEO and co-founder, Dr Patrick Andrae, told us: “Due to the monopoly Google has in horizontal search, just by having this kind of access [to the vast majority of European Internet searchers], they’re so top of the funnel that they theoretically can go into any vertical.
 And with the power of their monopoly they can turn on products there without doing any prior investment in it.